Egalitarian Resource Sharing Over Multiple Rounds: Preliminaries

-In a parametric flow network, each edge capacity is a function of a parameter $\lambda$.
-In this paper, we restrict our attention to parametric flow networks where each edge leaving $s$ has a capacity proportional to $\lambda$ and all other edge capacities are independent of $\lambda$.
-Parametric flow networks have been widely studied; we refer readers to \cite{gallo1989} for more general settings and other results.
+In this paper, we consider parametric flow networks where each edge leaving $s$ has a capacity proportional to a parameter $\lambda$ and all other edge capacities are independent of $\lambda$.
 For any parametric flow network $G$, we let $G(\lambda)$ denote the flow network associated with a particular value of $\lambda$.

-In a parametric flow network, the capacity of the minimum cut changes as the value of $\lambda$ changes.
-We let the minimum cut capacity function $\kappa(\lambda)$ denote the capacity of the minimum cut as a function of the parameter $\lambda$.
-It is well-known that $\kappa(\lambda)$ is a non-decreasing, concave, and piecewise linear function with at most $|V|-2$ breakpoints, where a breakpoint is a value of $\lambda$ at which the slope of $\kappa(\lambda)$ changes \cite{eisner1976,stone1978}.
-Each of the $|V|-1$ or fewer line segments that form the graph of $\kappa(\lambda)$ corresponds to a cut.
-Notice that $\kappa(0) = 0$.
-As the value of $\lambda$ increases, the vertices in $V \setminus \{s,t\}$ move from the sink side to the source side of the source heavy minimum cut.
-For any parametric flow network $G$, the breakpoint function $\brkfn{}{v}$ maps any given vertex $v$ in $V \setminus \{s,t\}$ to the breakpoint value of $\lambda$ at which $v$ moves from the sink side to the source side of the source-heavy minimum cut.
-The breakpoint function describes the sequence of cuts associated with $\kappa(\lambda)$ \cite{stone1978}.
+We use the standard terminology of breakpoints as defined in Gallo et al.~\cite{gallo1989}.
+As the value of $\lambda$ increases from $0$, the vertices in $V \setminus \{s,t\}$ move from the sink side to the source side of the source-heavy minimum cut.
+For any parametric flow network $G$, the breakpoint function $\brkfn{}{v}$ maps any given vertex $v$ in $V \setminus \{s,t\}$ to the breakpoint value of $\lambda$ at which $v$ moves from the sink side to the source side of the source-heavy minimum cut~\cite{stone1978}.